gohugoio/hugo/docs/content/content-management/menus.md

 {{< /code >}}

 {{% note %}}
 The URLs must be relative to the context root.
 If the `baseURL` is `https://example.com/mysite/`, then the URLs in the menu must not include the context root `mysite`.
-Using an absolute URL will overide the baseURL.
+Using an absolute URL will override the baseURL.
 If the value used for `URL` in the above example is `https://subdomain.example.com/`, the output will be `https://subdomain.example.com`.
 {{% /note %}}

 ## Nesting